AlexLukyanski/newsProjectClassicWeb/README.md

 # newsProjectClassicWeb
-My first priject as IT Academy trainee
+My first project as IT Academy trainee